kristiaan67/CourseraGettingAndCleaningDataProject/README.md

 2. File 'tidy_data.txt': the tidy data set.
 3. File 'average_data.txt': the final data set with the average measurement values

-These files can be deleted since they will be generated every time the R script is ran.
+These files can be deleted since they will be generated every time the R script is executed.